 So why bother with an online test?
 These online tests are based on reliable and professional bipolar disorder tests.
 They are questionnaires on bipolar symptoms that have been developed by leading clinicians.

-Part of being diagnosed for bipolar is to take this sort of bipolar self-test, whether online or at a psychiatrist's office.
+Part of being diagnosed for bipolar is to take this sort of bipolar self-test, whether online or at a psychiatrist’s office.1

 Just remember – this Online Bipolar Test page contains a tests for screening purposes only.
 You must see a doctor ASAP if you screen positive!

-I cannot stress this enough - NO bipolar disorder test is 100% reliable.
-There is not (yet) a conclusive physical test such as a blood test or brain scan.
+I cannot stress this enough – NO bipolar disorder test is 100% reliable.
+There is not (yet) a conclusive physical test such as a blood test or brain scan that would be more reliable.
+To date, the most reliable method is undergoing a diagnostic evaluation with a psychiatrist or psychologist.

 Check through the following 32 bipolar signs and symptoms, counting “1” for each “yes” if you have experienced this for a period of at least 4 days: